aharkleroad/igme-206-harkleroad/IGM206 SHMUP Project/206-Project-1/README.md

 -   Camera Orientation: Topdown view
 -   Camera Movement: Fixed camera, no movement, player will collide with the edge of the screen (no wrap around to the other side)
+    - (If the player goes off the right side of the screen, they will lose)
 -   Player Health: Player health will take the form of individual lives rather than a health bar
--   End Condition: The level ends when the player loses all their lives
+-   End Condition: The level ends when the player loses all their lives or exits the right side of the screen
 -   Scoring: The player earns points by destroying enemies and obstacles

 ### Game Description